UEFA club competition records and statistics: UEFA club competition winners

-Real Madrid hold the record for the most overall titles (24) while Milan has the most UEFA Super Cup wins (5), a record shared with Barcelona and Real Madrid.
-The Madrid club have a record 14 titles achieved in the UEFA Champions League and its predecessor.
-Barcelona have a record four titles in the UEFA Cup Winners' Cup while Sevilla have a record of six UEFA Cup and Europa League titles.
+Real Madrid hold the record for the most overall titles (26), and have the most UEFA Super Cup wins (6) as well.
+The Madrid club also have a record 15 titles achieved in the UEFA Champions League and its predecessor.
+Barcelona have a record four titles in the Cup Winners' Cup, while Sevilla have a record of seven UEFA Cup and Europa League titles.
+Roma, West Ham United, Olympiacos, and Chelsea have each won one UEFA Conference League title.
 Finally, German clubs Hamburger SV, Schalke 04, and VfB Stuttgart, as well as Spanish club Villarreal, are the record holders by titles won in the UEFA Intertoto Cup (two each).

-Ranking three main European club competitions' winning club sides by winning percentage
+Ranking main European club competitions' winning club sides by winning percentage

-This is a ranking of all club sides which have won one of the three main European competitions.
+This is a ranking of all club sides which have won one of the three main European competitions, past or present.

 Bayern Munich are the only team to finish a continental competition with a 100% winning record, achieving that milestone in 2020 as part of a modified tournament structure with a final eight in a neutral venue held in a single elimination match due to the COVID-19 pandemic in Europe.

-Top 15 club sides
+Top 17 club sides

 Qualifying and preliminary round matches are not included, neither are play-off matches; results of penalty shoot-outs are considered the score which preceded them (including extra time).